apireaisecurity/apire-ai-security-platform/docs/DEPLOY_ON_CODESPACES.md

 ### "Port already in use"
 If you see this error, it means a service is already running.
-- Run `docker-compose down` to stop all containers.
+- Run `docker-compose -f docker-compose.codespaces.yml down` to stop all containers.
 - Kill any running node processes: `pkill -f node`.

 ### "Database connection failed"
 Ensure the database containers are running.
 - Run `docker ps` to check active containers.
-- If missing, run `docker-compose up -d postgres mongo redis`.
+- If missing, run `docker-compose -f docker-compose.codespaces.yml up -d`.

 ### "502 Bad Gateway" on URL
 This usually means the application server hasn't finished starting yet.
 Wait 10-20 seconds and refresh the page.